-- Any amateur mode of operation can be used such, as CW, SSB, PSK, SSTV, FM, and satellite.
-The more modes in operation, the more exciting the event will be for the Scouts. - JOTA is not a contest.
-The idea is to contact other Scout stations and allow as many Scouts as possible to talk to other Scouts and learn about who they are and what they are doing.
+- " All radio operators must operate their station strictly in accordance with FCC regulations. - " Stations should try to contact each other by calling "CQ Jamboree" or "CQ JOTA" or by answering other stations sending this call. - " Any authorized amateur radio frequency may be used.
+It is suggested that the frequencies listed below be used, at least for a starting point.
+Once contact is established, you can move to another frequency to leave the calling frequency open for others. - " Any amateur mode of operation can be used such, as CW, SSB, PSK, SSTV, FM, and satellite.
+The more modes in operation, the more exciting the event will be fc the Scouts. - " JOTA is not a contest.
+The idea is to contact other Scout stations and allow as many Scouts as possible to talk to other Scouts and learn about who they are an what they are doing.
 You might think about counting the Scouts on both sides of the QSO rather than the number of QSOs!